relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

 > 2. If I'm creating an Insider Information model, I want to make sure I'm casting a wide net and alerting on anything that could possibly be this type of misconduct.
 This means I need my model to have extremely **high Recall** (90-100).
 In this scenario, I would set my Rank Cutoff to be low (60-80) so that my Recall is extremely high.
 By adjusting the system for high Recall, my Precision will drop.
 This means that there are many non-Insider Information documents in what the model thinks is Insider Information.
 These non-Insider Information documents will be alerted on and will show up to a reviewer as a false-positive alert.
 This is okay though, because it ensures we don't miss any type of misconduct.

-### Using the Results from a Machine Learning Model
+### Using the Results from a Active Learning Model

 #### Using Results to Advise Reviewers (<u>Less Confident</u> in Accuracy)

-If your Validation Test is not returning the Accuracy needed based on your organizations risk appetite or if you are uncomfortable with Machine Learning in general, this approach has little risk.
-In this approach you're displaying your Machine Learning results on the Review coding pane so reviewers can use the results to make more informed decisions.
+If your Validation Test is not returning the Accuracy needed based on your organizations risk appetite or if you are uncomfortable with Active Learning in general, this approach has little risk.
+In this approach you're displaying your Active Learning results on the Review coding pane so reviewers can use the results to make more informed decisions.
 If a Spam model give the reviewers document a high Rank, the review can see that and spend less time reviewing that document.

 1. Navigate to Document Layout that you would like to adjust and select `Build Layout`
 2. Add a `Machine Learning` Category to your layout where you can park all result fields